umarhassan-mitodl/11.431j-fall-2006/content/pages/syllabus.md

 ### Argus

-Students will be required to buy a student version of the [Argus](http://www.argussoftware.com/) real estate analysis software.
+Students will be required to buy a student version of the {{% resource_link "1fe46cca-1222-4516-938a-2c9c4914cb12" "Argus" %}} real estate analysis software.

 ### Calculator